NischalKeshav/NischalKeshav/README.md

-- 👋 Hi, I’m @NischalKeshav
+#"Skills"

-- 👀 I’m interested in AI, and frontend design
+-    Hi, I’m not @NischalKeshav
-- 🌱 I’m currently learning Javascript and Web design
+-    I’m interested in AS(Artificial Stupidity), and frontend development(Regular Stupidity)
-- 💞️ I’m looking to collaborate on new games
+-    I’m looking to avoid working with everyone
-- 📫 How to reach me nischalkeshav.official@gmail.com
+-    How to get me to ignore you: nischalkeshav.official@gmail.com

 <!---